galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 > <hands-on-title>Unhiding 10 target files</hands-on-title>
 >
-> 1. In the {% icon galaxy-history %} Galaxy history, select the *Include hidden* icon {% icon galaxy-show-hidden %} to see the 53 files in your dataset collection.
+> 1. In the {% icon galaxy-history %} Galaxy history panel, select the *Include hidden* icon {% icon galaxy-show-hidden %} to see the 53 files in your dataset collection.
 >
-> 2. Scroll down to visualise the following 10 samples:
+> 2. Scroll down to visualise the following 10 samples (likely in opposite order to this!):
 >    ```
 >    GSM5353214_PA_AUG_PB_1A_S1.dge.txt
 >    GSM5353215_PA_AUG_PB_1B_S2.dge.txt